'

 Make the schedule worth their while

 Think about why people would attend an international conference overseas and include this within your marketing.
-At the very least, ensure there are lots of different seminar streams to choose from, dedicated networking time and scheduled pre or post event drinks.
+At the very least, ensure there are lots of different seminar streams to choose from, dedicated networking time and scheduled pre or post-event drinks.

-Cross-promote
+Cross-promote other events

 Don’t send blanket email invites

-Data is your most valuable tool so treat it well.
+Data is your most valuable tool, so treat it well.
 Segment your data lists and speak to different countries specifically.
-If possible include some information in their native language.
+If possible, include some information in their native language.

-Considerations when hosting events with international attendees
+Things to consider when hosting events with international attendees

 Venue